siongui/go-kit-url-shortener-micro-service/README.rst

 .. code-block:: bash

   # Algorithm not implemented yet.
-Return only original URL.
+Return only uuid as short URL.
   $ curl -XPOST -d'{"url":"https://github.com/siongui/go-kit-url-shortener-micro-service"}' localhost:8080/create

 To see metrics of the the micro-service: